janelia-flyem/dvid/GUIDE.md

    </details>

-3. Generate a release distribution:
+3. Generate a release distribution.
+   (This doesn't build dvid again; it uses the conda package you uploaded in the previous step.)

     ```
     $ ./scripts/make-release-distribution.sh